 When I’m entertaining in the evening I enjoy greeting everyone with a special cocktail.
 I usually try to keep it in line with the theme, the menu, or the season.
 This one is perfect for any fall or winter gathering.
 I like that it doesn’t have anything sparkling that would go flat.

-You could have a pitcher of these mixed up with a few orange curls and sage leaves for garnish.
+You could have a pitcher of these mixed up with a few orange curls and sage leaves in a bowl to use as garnish.
 As your guests arrive meet them at the door with this honey bourbon cocktail in hand and you’ll have happy, impressed visitors.

 Does the ice matter?